 If you plan on joining the 58,000+ Buckeye hopefuls for the next admissions cycle, you should know the following:

 - You can apply by submitting the Common Application by Nov 1 for Early Action or Feb 1 for Regular Decision.

-- Ohio State does not use interviews as part of their evaluation process.
+- This university does not use interviews as part of their evaluation process.